jerseywonder/newsroom-dojo/README.md

 ### Schema function

-Give it some json data and it generates a schema containing properties names and data types.
+Give it some json data and it generates a schema containing property names and data types.

 ```bash
 import { schema } from 'newsroom-dojo/dist/schema/index.js'